hoanganhduc/hoanganhduc.github.io/misc.md

 # Conferences and Journals

 * [SHERPA RoMEO](http://sherpa.ac.uk/romeo/) -- a summary of publisher copyright policies and self-archiving.
-* Some open access journals (see also the [Free Journal Network](https://freejournals.org/current-member-journals/) for more information).
+* Some open access journals (see also the [Free Journal Network](https://freejournals.org/current-member-journals/) and the [Directory of Open Access Journals](https://doaj.org/) for more information).
   * [Discrete Mathematics & Theoretical Computer Science](https://dmtcs.episciences.org/).
   * [Electronic Journal of Combinatorics](https://www.combinatorics.org/).
   * [Journal of Computational Geometry](https://journals.carleton.ca/jocg/).